Header image

 4. Children: If children want to visit the dying, it is generally advisable; they bring consolation to dying patients.

 5. Cohesion: Family cohesion reassures both the patient and family.
-The clinician who gets to know the family maximizes patient support and is prepared to help the family through bereavement.

 6. Cheerfulness: A gentle, appropriate sense of humor can be palliative; a somber or anxious demeanor should be avoided.